The following two policies will be adhered to in regards to all St. Lucy student activities:

 Weekly Student Liturgy

-All students, grades 1-4, 5-8 are required to participate in mass at 8:15 am each Tuesday (Grades 5-8) and Wednesday (Grades 1-4).
+All students, grades 1-4, 5-8 are required to participate in mass at 8:15 am each Tuesday and Wednesday.
 Students in K3, K4 and K5 classes attend mass twice a month.
 Many parents take advantage of this time to join their children and start the day off right.
 Students are continually challenged to serve as choir, percussion, readers and servers during these masses.